ropensci/weathercan/cran-comments.md

 Generally, there were no ERRORs, no WARNINGs, no NOTEs:

+Fedora had one NOTEs:
+* Package suggested but not available for checking: ‘sf’

-Solaris had one WARNING and one NOTE:
+Solaris had two NOTEs:

-- WARNING: "‘qpdf’ is needed for checks on size reduction of PDFs"
+* Packages suggested but not available for checking: 'devtools', 'sf'
-- NOTE: "Files ‘README.md’ or ‘NEWS.md’ cannot be checked without ‘pandoc’ being installed."
+* Files ‘README.md’ or ‘NEWS.md’ cannot be checked without ‘pandoc’ being installed.

 ## Downstream dependencies

-There are no downstream dependencies
+* RavenR suggests weathercan, no problems